By, For and About Our Community

 Play Episode

-Parkinson's is bad enough for those with the disease, but what about those around us?
-What impact does this have on our children, does it shape their view, affect their day to day lives?
-We talk to Kitty's daughter Amelia about her thoughts on living with those affected by changing health.
+We're feeling the fear and doing it anyway in this episode!
+Kitty and Emma talk about how scary it is to be disabled in public, and the various ways we're both showing up in our own lives.
 Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
 She writes about hating exercise, coping with blended families, Parkinsons, and trying to reach the bottom of the laundry basket.

 Play Episode

-An exploration of music from the Wellington scene Paul presents a music programme featuring Jazz, Blues and Soul, from old to new.
+A varied selection of soul, jazz, live performance and a 60s gem Paul presents a music programme featuring Jazz, Blues and Soul, from old to new.

 Play Episode